AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/customer-authentication.md

 * [Create a destination configuration](../../authoring-api/destination-configuration/create-destination-configuration.md)
 * [Update a destination configuration](../../authoring-api/destination-configuration/update-destination-configuration.md)

-This article describes all the supported customer authentication configurations that you can use for your destination, and shows what customers will see in the Experience Platform UI.
+This article describes all the supported customer authentication configurations that you can use for your destination, and shows what customers will see in the Experience Platform UI based on the authentication method that you set up for your destination.

 >[!IMPORTANT]
 >